Skip to Content

 Recommended Motorhome Rental Company

 There are so many motorhome rental companies in New Zealand.
-To be honest I haven’t rented from them all.
+To be honest, I haven’t rented from them all.
 However, there are a few that stand out from the rest.
-I myself highly recommend hiring a motorhome from the company Kiwi Motorhomes!
+I highly recommend hiring a motorhome from the company Star RV!
 Why?
-Well, we have a few reasons that really make this company stand out to us above the rest:
+Well, I wrote a whole review of them here, but I’ll sum up a few reasons that really make this company stand out for me:

 • 24/7 on-road assistance and support